CrimsonVista/UTAustin-Courses/2020fa_cs361s/docs/cs361s_syllabus.md

 Office hours are the best way to get extended help with the course material.
 Please come to office hours!

+## Ethics and Ethical "Hacking"
+You cannot learn about computer security without learning how computer security is bypassed, broken, or otherwise "hacked."
+This means that you will be more capable of *harming* people in order to be able to know how to *defend* them better.
+We will even have some exercises in this class that simulate or re-create compromising a system.

+By attending this course, you are agreeing to be ethical in the use of this information.
+You should not, under any circumstances, use this course as an excuse to harm other people or violate security systems.
+You are responsible for knowing what is and is not acceptable use of any of the systems you will use this semester.
+If you have any questions, you are welcome to ask the professor.

 ## Textbook and Readings
 The textbook for this course, terrible though it may be, is "Guide to Computer Network Security" 5th edition by Kizza.